NEWSLabNTU/carla-examples/drive_and_log/README.md

 files, or run with a `--record-on-start` option to enable recording when the simulation starts.

-## Launch to Simulation
+## Launch the Simulation

-1. Please follow the instructions [here](https://python-poetry.org/docs/)
-to install `poetry`.
+1. Please follow the instructions [here](https://python-poetry.org/docs/) to install `poetry`.
 It is a Python package manager that downloads dependencies for this example.

 2. Prepare a virtual environment and install required dependencies.